jncraton/oop-cpsc2030/lectures/15-inheritance-examples.md

 ## Exercise

-Create a `Reply` class that inherits from `Comment`.
+Create a `Reply` class that inherits from `Comment`

 ## Real-World Example: Banking

-- Accounts, transactions, and savings.
+- Accounts, transactions, and savings

 ## Example: Banking